joekyo/ant-sed/README.md

 Read `doc.md` for more details about how to use these tasks.

-## How to add them to my Ant build script?
+## How to add them to your Ant build script?

 There is a already built `my-tasks.jar` exists in this repo.